NKU-EmbeddedSystem/DQEMU/README.md

 ./arm-linux-user/qemu-arm --offloadmode client --node 2 --group 2 path_to_elf
 ```

-The result will shown in Client's terminal
+The result will be shown in Client's terminal